osg-htc/docs/docs/submit/osg-flock.md

 To be part of OSG, your access point should be registered with the OSG.
 You will need information like the hostname, and the administrative and security contacts.
 Follow the [general registration instructions](../common/registration.md#new-resources).
-The service type is `Submit Node`.
+For historical reasons, the service type is `Submit Node`.

 ### Choose your authentication method